-Apple has been rumored to be working on a few alternative-reality devices, including an AR headset, AR glasses, and a colloquially known "iRing."
-While there is little concrete evidence of any devices being created, the newly introduced ARKit 3, as well as several patents released in 2019, it's likely that Apple will step into the AR hardware arena by as early as 2022.
+Apple is rumored to be working on a few alternative-reality devices, including an AR headset, AR glasses, and a colloquially known "iRing."
+While there is little concrete evidence of any specific devices being created, the newly introduced ARKit 3, as well as several patents released in 2019, suggest Apple will likely step into the AR hardware arena before long -- perhaps as early as 2022.

 ● Rumored 2022 release

 ● People occlusion

 ● Holographic elements to correct for field of view

 ● iRing may provide movement information to device